Skorpion96/KernelSU-APatch-Manager-for-Recovery-Mode/README.md

 - Automatically fix modules.img (e2fsck -fy) or you can reset modules by deleting the img directly
 - List installed modules
 - Toggle
-  - Core only mode
+  - Core only mode ON
-  - Magic mount
+  - Core only mode OFF
   - Disable
   - Remove